torvalamo/audio.js/README.md

 Info on event handler can be found in the audio.js section.

-As such, the two libraries are not interoperable at the moment, so if you want to only load specific filetypes, you need to use audio.js.
+The two libraries are not interoperable at the moment, so if you want to only load specific filetypes, you need to use audio.js.

 ## audio.js